MetaphysicsResearch/metaphysicsresearch/code/frameworks.md

 Neutral Monism: Good.
 Historically significant, experiencing renewed interest, offers a unique monistic alternative.
 Non-reductive Physicalism: Excellent inclusion.
 Represents a major, arguably dominant, position attempting to reconcile physicalism with non-reducible phenomena like mind.
 Ontic Structural Realism: Excellent inclusion.
 Directly motivated by interpretations of modern physics (QM, GR), focuses on structure.
-Ontological Emergentism: Good.
+Physicalist Emergentism: Good.
 Captures the idea of fundamentally new properties/entities arising from lower levels, crucial for debates in biology, chemistry, and mind within a physicalist or non-physicalist context.
+Property Dualism: Good.
+Present in contemporary philosophy of mind (e.g., Chalmers, Nagel).
 Reductive Physicalism: Excellent inclusion.
 Replaces "Flat Materialism" with the canonical term.
 This is the standard baseline physicalist view.
 Relational Quantum Ontology: Good.
 Represents a specific, influential ontological interpretation of QM focusing on relations.
 Russellian Panpsychism: Good.
 A major contemporary version of panpsychism focusing on the intrinsic nature of matter.
-Substance Dualism: Good.
-The classic foil to physicalism, essential for context and comparison, still has defenders.
 Whiteheadian Process Metaphysics: Good.
 A comprehensive alternative focusing on process, with potential links to physics and biology.